Order dimension: Order dimension of planar maps

+It is to be noted, that $\text{dim}(P) \leq \text{dim}(\textbf{split}(P)) \leq \text{dim}(P) + 1$ (Trotter 1992).

+Felsner's proof of that the order dimension of the split incidence poset is at most four constructs a grid intersection representation of the respective planar map in which incidences correspond to intersections of axis-parallel segments.
+This representation makes it possible to construct four linear extensions whose intersection realizes the split incidence poset, establishing the dimension bound of four.

 k-dimension and 2-dimension

 A generalization of dimension is the notion of k-dimension (written $\textrm{dim}_k$) which is the minimal number of chains of length at most k in whose product the partial order can be embedded.
 In particular, the 2-dimension of an order can be seen as the size of the smallest set such that the order embeds in the inclusion order on this set.